- Lee S. Cohen, MD

 Director, Mood and Anxiety Disorders Program, Mount Sinai Medical Center

-Associate Professor of Psychiatry and Neuroscience, Mount Sinai Medical School
+Associate Professor of Psychiatry and Neuroscience, Icahn School of Medicine at Mount Sinai

 No CME credit will be offered for this activity.
 This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education.
 This activity has expired.
 CME/CE Released: 3/17/2010; Valid for credit through 3/17/2013.